Terry Braunstein (artist)

 Terry Braunstein (née Malikin; born 1942) is a photomontage artist based in Long Beach, California.
 Her work has used multiple media – photography, installation, assemblage, painting, printmaking, video, sculpture and large permanent public art.
 She also creates artists' books (more than 90, between 1972 and 2016) – some published, most one-of-a-kind artists' books.

 Braunstein's art references the style and form of artists Hannah Höch, Max Ernst, Joseph Cornell, László Moholy-Nagy, and Alexander Rodchenko.

+In 2024, Braunstein donated most of her life's work to the University of Michigan Museum of Art (UMMA).

 Biography

 Terry Braunstein was born Helen Terry Malikin in Washington, D.C.
 She received her BFA from the University of Michigan in 1964 and her MFA in painting and printmaking from the Maryland Institute College of Art, where she studied with Grace Hartigan.
 She spent her junior year of college in Aix-en-Provence at l’Ecole des Beaux Arts on a Carnegie Grant.
 After receiving her MFA, she taught at Prince George's Community College, where she created the Printmaking Department, and later at Northern Virginia Community College.
 In 1976 she began teaching at the Corcoran School of Art, where she ultimately became the head of the 3rd Year Fine Arts Program and was named Professor Emeritus in 1986.
 When she moved to California in 1986, she was invited to be a visiting artist at California State University, Long Beach.